WERC Collection Development Policy

 Curricular and subject treatment: Materials shall be appropriate for all subject areas related to pre-school through 12th grade.

-Multiple Formats: The ERC will consider the purchase of multiple formats, if the additional format has sufficient added value.
+Multiple Formats: The WERC will consider the purchase of multiple formats, if the additional format has sufficient added value.

-Multiple Copies: The ERC will purchase one copy of an item unless there is a need or justification for an additional copy.
+Multiple Copies: The WERC will purchase one copy of an item unless there is a need or justification for an additional copy.
 In most cases, no more than two copies will be purchased.

-The ERC welcomes gift donations.
+The WERC welcomes gift donations.
 Gift materials will be reviewed for addition to the collection following the same criteria used to select materials for purchase.
-Materials not chosen for the ERC Collection will be sent to the Schurz Library for further decisioning.
-Materials not added to either the ERC or Schurz Library collections, without specifications to be returned to the donor, will be included in the Friends of the Library’s Annual Book sale.
+Materials not chosen for the WERC Collection will be sent to the Schurz Library for further decisioning.
+Materials not added to either the WERC or Schurz Library collections, without specifications to be returned to the donor, will be included in the Friends of the Library’s Annual Book sale.

 Maintenance and Evaluation of the Collection